pacol85/Grammojis/README.md

 # Grammojis
-Characters created from numbers and letters that give personality to your tweets and posts.
+Characters,objects and special effects created from numbers and letters that give personality to your tweets and posts.
 A project created by the Kondu team.

 ## Do I need permission to use them?✋